Length of Programs

 (2) at least an equivalent amount of work as required in paragraph (1) of this definition for other academic activities as established by the institution, including laboratory work, internships, practica, studio work, and other academic work leading to the award of credit hours.”

-Each course has a credit-hour value based upon the required number of hours per week in the classroom, laboratory, or program area as well as the appropriate number of additional outside work clock hours that support the didactic component of the class.
+Each course is assigned a credit-hour value based upon the required weekly hours spent in the classroom, laboratory, or program area, along with the appropriate number of additional outside work hours needed to support the course’s instructional content.

-15 hours of lecture + 30 clock hours of additional outside work = 1 credit
+15 clock hours of lecture + 30 clock hours of additional outside work = 1 credit

-30 hours of lab +15 clock hours of additional outside work = 1 credit
+30 clock hours of lab +15 clock hours of additional outside work = 1 credit

 Clinical hours = See programmatic handbook